The Impact of Shear on Disk Galaxy Star Formation Rates: Introduction

+where $\beta\equiv\dd\ln{\vcirc}/\dd\ln{r}$ is the logarithmic derivative of the rotation curve $\vcirc(r)$, i.e., taking the value $\beta=1$ in the flat rotation curve case.
+Higher $\beta$ values, closer to the solid body rotation case of $\beta=1$, imply lower orbital shear strength, consistent with alternative formulations with Oort's constants \citep[see, e.g.,][]{Binney_Tremaine_1987}.

 \citet{Tan_2010} carried out a test of the shear-driven GMC law, along with five other star formation laws, against a sample of 12 nearby, resolved disk galaxies, focusing on molecular-rich regions, i.e., with $\Sigma_\mathrm{H2}\gtrsim\Sigma_\mathrm{HI}$.
-The shear-driven law (Eq.~\ref{eq:pred}) was found to be more favored than the simple dynamical KS law (Eq.~\ref{eq:dynamicalks}), although some other SF laws gave similarly good fits to the data. \citet{Suwannajak_etal_2014} followed up this study by examining 16 galaxies, demonstrating with high significance that higher shear rates correlate with higher SFEs per local orbital time, $\SFEorb$.
+The shear-driven law (Eq.~\ref{eq:pred}) was found to be more favored than the simple dynamical KS law (Eq.~\ref{eq:dynamicalks}), although two other SF laws, i.e., a ``molecular KS'' law with $\Sigma_{\rm SFR}$ proportional to molecular gas mass surface density and the ``turbulence-regulated'' law of \citet{2009ApJ...699..850K}, gave similarly good fits to the data. \citet{Suwannajak_etal_2014} followed up this study by examining 16 galaxies, demonstrating with high significance that higher shear rates correlate with higher SFEs per local orbital time, $\SFEorb$.
 A modestly higher (by a factor of 1.3) average value of $\SFEorb$ was found in the sub-sample of barred galaxies compared to the non-barred sample.
 However, this modest enhancement was not statistically significant given the small sample sizes.

 Here we test the prediction of Eq.~(\ref{eq:pred}) with higher quality data for a sample of 49 galaxies.
 We present our methods in \S\ref{sec:method}, our results in \S\ref{sec:results}, and a summary and discussion in \S\ref{sec:discuss}.